 40 Mile Park is set along a reservoir and has become one of Southern Alberta’s most popular boating, fishing, and RVing spots.
 The sites are big, the boat launch can handle dozens of vehicles, and the reservoir is big enough for everyone to get on the water.

-Pro Tip: While water sustains the livelihood of Southern Alberta’s hardworking people, the canal system that diverts all that water also provides recreation opportunities for everyone.
+Local Tip: While water sustains the livelihood of Southern Alberta’s hardworking people, the canal system that diverts all that water also provides recreation opportunities for everyone.

-Cavan Lake Campground
+Cavan Lake Recreational Campground

-Pro Tip: Take a site with a view of the small prairie lake and watch the sunrise with coffee in hand.
+Local Tip: Take a site with a view of the small prairie lake and watch the sunrise with coffee in hand.

 Redcliff Municipal Campground